Sabermetrics: Advanced methods

 Value over replacement player (VORP) This statistic attempts to demonstrate how much a player contributes to his team in comparison to a hypothetical player performing at the minimum level needed to hold a roster position on a major league team.
 It was invented by Keith Woolner, a former writer for the sabermetric group/website Baseball Prospectus.

 Wins above replacement (WAR) is another popular sabermetric statistic for evaluating a player's contributions to his team.
 Similar to VORP, WAR compares a given player to a replacement-level player in order to determine the number of additional wins the player provides to his team relative to an average ballplayer at his position.
-WAR, like VORP a cumulative statistic, heavily reflects the amount of a player's playing time.
+WAR, like VORP, is a cumulative statistic, heavily reflects the amount of a player's playing time.

 "Static" statistics based on simple ratios of already accumulated data (like batting average) and accumulative tallies (such as pitching wins) do not fully reveal all aspects of the game represented in their numeric totals.
 Advanced metrics are increasingly developed and targeted to addressing in-game activities (such as when a team should attempt to steal a base, and when to bring closers in).